RedHenLab/BlendedJointAttention/_posts/2016-07-20-Coding-period(First).md

 ### Initial stages

-I was expected to do the following as part of the `Google Summer of Code` period :
+I was expected to do the following as part of the `Google Summer of Code` period before the mid-term evaluations :

 *